- Obtaining an Order for Support

 - You may represent yourself.
 If you decide to represent yourself, it may be helpful to visit the Self-Help Center located in Room 113 of the William R. Ridgeway Family Relations Courthouse.
 The Self-Help Center is available to provide information regarding court procedures and instructions on completing, filing and serving the necessary documents.
 The Self-Help Center offers an Income and Expense Declaration Workshop.

 Determining the Amount of Child Support

-If you want to know the amount of child support that would be payable under the California State Child Support Guideline, you can contact an attorney or go to the California Department of Child Support Services - external link.
+If you want to know the amount of child support that would be payable under the California State Child Support Guideline, you may contact an attorney or go to the California Department of Child Support Services - external link.

 Health and Daycare Costs

-When you apply for child support, you can also request the other parent share in the health care insurance and unreimbursed or uncovered health care costs for your child or children.
+When you apply for child support, you may also request the other parent share in the health care insurance and unreimbursed or uncovered health care costs for your child or children.
 You may also request that child care costs be shared or paid by the other parent.

 Setting a Hearing - Filing a Request for Order